 6.1 A coordinated and integrated approach to infrastructure planning and delivery is required to implement the vision for North Essex.
 Provision of appropriate and timely infrastructure to support growth will be central to the area's continuing prosperity, attractiveness and sustainability.
 Section 1 of the Local Plan highlights strategic and cross-boundary infrastructure, identifying the strategic transport infrastructure projects required to underpin delivery of the planned growth in the area including the proposed Garden Community, and sets priorities for other infrastructure requirements such as education, healthcare, digital connectivity, water supply and wastewater infrastructure and treatment.
 Section 2 of the Local Plan contains the infrastructure requirements for allocations made in that section of the plan.
 The Infrastructure Delivery Plan (IDP) provides the phasing and costing of infrastructure requirements for the Garden Communities and the Section 2 allocations required within the plan period.
-The infrastructure planning process will include the identification of funding sources, and may include using appropriate mechanisms of shared public sector delivery financing mechanisms and the implementation of a strategic infrastructure tariff or other suitable mechanisms to apply across North Essex.
+The infrastructure planning process will include the identification of funding sources, and may include using appropriate mechanisms of shared public sector delivery financing mechanisms to apply across North Essex.